bmoniey/FilamentMeasuringTool/README.md

 - Reset Button: Press to zero length.
 - Units Button: Stores the calibration and returns to Normal Mode

+### Notes:
+1. Using while Cura is open is not recommended.
+The software tries to access the serial port of the arduino and funny things can start to happen.
+Simple close Cura when using the device.

 ## Version

 ### 1.0.0